 Janice has worked at Trevelyan College for 30 years, and is currently the Operations Manager.
-As SCR Treasurer she manages the SCR bank account and signatory arrangments, and processes payments on behalf of the senior common room.
+As SCR Treasurer she manages the SCR bank account and signatory arrangements, and processes payments on behalf of the senior common room.

 Professor Adekunle Adeyeye

 Adekunle graduated with First Class Honors from the University of IIorin, Nigeria in 1990.
 He obtained his MPhil in Microelectronics Engineering and Semiconductor Physics; PhD at the University of Cambridge in 1993 and 1996 respectively.